 The reality is that the two businesses operate totally separately.
 Earnest frankly targets a higher income borrower with higher credit scores, and type of employee that works at the different companies is also very different.

 Once you agree to the loan terms, Earnest can’t change them on you.
-However, they could potentially have some of Navient wear off on them in a worst-case scenario.

 If you want to refinance student loans with a cosigner, you might be able to apply in your own name to take advantage of Earnest student loan refinancing, then remove them from the loan documents.